FREE SHIPPING on orders of $85 or more

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Rohrbacher include Rohrbach, Rohrenbacher, Rohrenbach, Rohrbacher, Rorback, Rorbach, Rorbacker, Rorenback, Rorenbacker, Rohrbech, Rohrbecher, Rohrenbech, Rohrenbecher, Rohrbeck, Rohrbecker, Rohrenbeck and many more.

 This web page shows only a small excerpt of our Rohrbacher research.
-Another 217 words (16 lines of text) covering the year 1623 is included under the topic Early Rohrbacher History in all our PDF Extended History products.
+Another 217 words (16 lines of text) covering the year 1623 is included under the topic Early Rohrbacher History in all our PDF Extended History products and printed products wherever possible.

-Another 31 words (2 lines of text) are included under the topic Early Rohrbacher Notables in all our PDF Extended History products.
+Another 31 words (2 lines of text) are included under the topic Early Rohrbacher Notables in all our PDF Extended History products and printed products wherever possible.

 German settlers were among the most common to come to North America between the mid-17th and mid-20th centuries.
 Poverty and religious persecution drove many Bavarians to make this long trek. tenant farmers were also enticed by the prospect of owning land.
 From east to west, these German immigrants populated the United States, settling in Pennsylvania, Texas, New York, Illinois, and California.
 Ontario and the prairie provinces of Canada also provided homes to many.
 Early settlers bearing the Rohrbacher surname or a spelling variation of the name include: